 5. Circus Family Costume

-With 3 kids under 5, we are totally a CIRCUS, so we decided to dress up as a circus for Halloween.
+With 3 kids under 5, we are totally a CIRCUS, so we decided to dress up in circus costumes.
 This was one of my favorite family Halloween costumes ever.

 Circus Ring Leader and Lion Costume